On-line DIY survey

 - Management and organization of day-to-day affairs, and

 - Idea generation and realization.

-The ‘Score’, which you receive immediately on completing the assessment, provides a measure of your organizations practices impacting innovation.
-If your ‘Score’ is above 60, you should be concerned about the way your organization manages innovation!
+The ‘Score’ you receive immediately on completing the survey provides a measure of your organizations practices impacting innovation.
+If your ‘Score’ is above 60, you should be concerned about how your organization manages innovation!
 You can compare your opinion on the ‘Ideal’ situation with other registrants.